 About This Recipe

-Nimbu shikanji (shikanjvi) which can also be called an Indian lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.
+Nimbu Shikanji (Shikanjvi or shikanjbeen) which can also be called an Indian lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.

 It is very popular in the Northern part of India and some parts of Pakistan and is made in most households during summers.
 You will also find many street-side carts selling this refreshing drink in some of the North Indian states.

-I am sharing my mom’s recipe to make shikanji in this post.
+I am sharing my mom’s recipe to make shikanjvi in this post.
 I am sure you will love it!

 Lime: Lime is the star ingredient of this drink.
 It adds the perfect amount of tanginess making it refreshing and delicious.

-You can also use powdered jaggery or honey instead of sugar if you are looking for a healthier alternative.
+You can also use powdered jaggery, coconut sugar, or honey instead of sugar if you are looking for a healthier alternative.

 Mint Leaves: It adds a very refreshing flavor.